AndreaBe99/FoCG-project/README.md

 add `--points --lines --quads` to change the intersection mode to **enhanced**, or add `--intersection` to use the normal calculated in `eval_normal()`, instead of using the normal calculated in the intersection primitive functions.

+If you want to see the render in real type add `--interactive` in the CLI command.

 A general guide with major changes in the code is available in [`markdown/ste-by-step_guide.md`](markdown/step-by-step_guide.md), all change of the code are marked with the comment `// MY CODE`.

 ### Shapes 4